alberto-arias/armazon/site/www/_styleguide/readme.md

 This is by no means perfect, actually it's probably *much* less than perfect.
 I am happy for others to give ideas and add to the project.
 **Please Note:** This is my first Github project and I'm really not sure how to do this.

+This is a customized version of Luke Brooker's [Pattern-Response](https://github.com/lukebrooker/pattern-response).